sebfisch/emf-adapter-tutorial/content/docs/background/functional_interfaces.md

 # Functional interfaces and lambda expressions

-Functional interfaces are interfaces with exactly one method.
+Functional interfaces are interfaces with exactly one method (and possibly additional methods with default implementations.)
 We have seen that `Runnable` is a functional interface.
 It contains exactly one method `run` without arguments that does not return a result: